virtee/sev-snp-measure/README.md

   --append CMDLINE      Kernel command line to calculate hash from (use with --kernel) --output-format {hex,base64}
                         Measurement output format
+  --snp-ovmf-hash HASH  Precalculated hash of the OVMF binary (hex string)
 ```

 For example: